wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/pidcontroller.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The ``PIDController`` assumes that the ``calculate()`` method is being called regularly at an interval consistent with the configured period.
 Failure to do this will result in unintended loop behavior.

-.. warning:: Unlike the old ``PIDController``, the new PIDController does not automatically control an output from its own thread - users are required to call ``calculate()`` and use the resulting output in their own code.

 Using the constructed ``PIDController`` is simple: simply call the ``calculate()`` method from the robot's main loop (e.g. the robot's ``autonomousPeriodic()`` method):